You’ve made your fundraiser, shared it, and now you’re ready to withdraw the funds you've raised. We're here to help.

 Step 4: Select beneficiary

-- Myself: choosing “Myself” means that you will be either withdrawing to your own bank account or withdrawing to an organization's bank account that you manage money for (You must be a financial administrator for the organization to add the organization's banking information).
+- Myself: choosing “Myself” means that you will be either withdrawing to your own personal bank account or to an organization's bank account that you manage money for (You must be a financial administrator for the organization to add the organization's banking information).
 Do not select "Myself" and then add another individual's personal banking information.

 If you chose “Someone else” to withdraw

 You will then be directed to send an email invitation to the person managing withdrawals.
 If the invitation doesn’t send, try sending it to another email of theirs.
 It usually does the trick!
-If they don't have an email, we recommend setting them up with a Gmail account so that they can withdraw.
+If they don't have an email, we recommend setting them up with a Gmail so that they can withdraw.